 …But long ago there were also other sounds to be heard…These sounds were just as natural a part of the summer soundscape of the woods, yet they were man-made sounds – the calls and music of the shepherds.
 These were sounds whose roots lay deep in history – pre-Viking Age sounds that bore messages from summer pasture to summer pasture.
 The pastures also rang with lovely melodies that simply expressed the shepherds´joy in playing or singing, often in response to the echoes of the very forests themselves.

 It was here, deep in the woods, far from villages, that women – the shepherdesses – lived together on the summer pastures in order to fatten the livestock for the winter months.
 The women made butter and whey cheese in an atmosphere full of life, while the forests rang with the sound of bells.
-A couple of young men might pass by occasionally, but otherwise the women lived in relative isolation, with long distances between their groups.
+A couple of young men might pass by occasionally, but otherwise, the women lived in relative isolation, with long distances between their groups.
 This is why the high-pitched instruments langelur and vallhorn were used and a quite unique vocal technique, kulning, evolved.
 These sounds carried over immense distances and enabled the different groups of herders to come into contact with one another.
 It was also a way of finding an animal – or a human! – who had strayed from the flock.

 But it was also wonderful to make music for its own sake in such lovely pastoral surroundings.
-Many of the shepherdesses had their own favourite spot in the woods, where the acoustics were particularly good.
+Many of the shepherdesses had their own favorite spot in the woods, where the acoustics were particularly good.
 The sound was even better as the mists enveloped the woods at sunset, so the day could end with beautiful melodies and hymn tunes.
 Later in the evening the women would gather around the fire and sing ballads or play their spilåpipa or willow flutes.

 It is rare to have the chance to experience the rush of the wings of history, but it is possible when Helle Thun and Poul Høxbro bring these ancient forest voices to life again.
 Their performances, on original instruments, resound with the echoes of ancient times.!!